 Art Mediation for Language Learning

-Building on the methodological and theoretical pillars of our manual, this section offers a set of practical activities to lead in museums and classrooms to develop language, literacy and soft skills for adults with low qualifications.
+Building on the methodological and theoretical pillars of our manual, this section will offer a set of practical activities to lead in museums and classrooms to develop language, literacy and soft skills for adults with low qualifications.

 We provide modules, consisting in preparatory activities in a classroom setting, as well as practical tasks for the museum setting.
 We also provide ideas for post-visit tasks that can be used to wrap up the experience in the museum.